Harwell Science and Innovation Campus: The campus today

 The National Quantum Computing Centre will also be built at Harwell Campus.

 The campus is owned by the UKAEA, the Science and Technology Facilities Council and Public Health England.
 It is managed by the Harwell Science and Innovation Campus joint venture partnership.

 History

+RAF Harwell was built by John Laing & Son Ltd at the junction of three parishes in 1935.
+The bulk lay within Chilton parish; about a third was in East Hendred; and the smallest portion was in Harwell.
+The first Commanding Officer, upon being asked what the name of the new airfield should be, responded that it should be named after the parish in which his house lay – and this happened to be Harwell.

+Between 1938 and 1940 the airfield was a development site of a prototype Royal Aircraft Establishment Mark III Catapult, whose intention was to enable take-offs using shorter runways and so the planes could be loaded with more fuel.
+Although technical problems caused its abandonment without ever launching an aircraft, it proved to be a precursor to Catapult Armed Merchant ships.

 Atomic Energy Research Establishment

 The northern part of the Campus was formerly the Atomic Energy Research Establishment, which was created after the Second World War on the site of RAF Harwell.
 It was the main centre for atomic energy research and development in the United Kingdom from the 1940s to the 1990s, latterly being amalgamated into the United Kingdom Atomic Energy Authority.
 A number of test nuclear reactors were sited on the Campus over the years.
 The nuclear facilities are in the hands of the Nuclear Decommissioning Authority.
 As parts of the site are decommissioned, they are delicensed and dedesignated and no longer secured hence the area "inside the fence" is gradually shrinking.
 It is planned that the entire site will be decommissioned by 2025.

 Achievements on the campus at this time included the creation of the world's first transistorised computer, CADET, in 1953 and the world's first experimental ‘fast’ reactor, ZEPHYR, was built in 1954.